Helping the Helper

 By: Ashley Wright, LCMHCS

 As a first responder you may struggle with knowing how to help yourself when life feels stressful because it can feel very unnatural.
-While at work or even when the uniform is put in the closet, the mindset to help others or be ready for a crisis call doesn’t ever completely turn-off.
-This dedication can be a barrier in prioritizing your own wellness and finding a healthy balance of rest physically, mentally, and emotionally.
-Learning ways to manage is crucial to longevity in the career in addition to thriving in any first responder role.
-Also, educating yourself in a mindful way is important regarding your own wellness care.
+While at work or even when the uniform is put in the closet, the mindset to help others or be ready for a crisis doesn’t ever completely turn-off.
+This dedication can be a barrier in prioritizing your own wellness making it hard to prioritize your health.
+Learning ways to manage stress and trauma is crucial to longevity in the career in addition to thriving in any first responder role.
+Wellness care must be prioritized daily.

 As a first responder you take-on 200x more trauma than the average person.
-The taking-in of these stressful calls as well as managing other stressors from the job adds up.
-Also, your personal responsibilities and relationships can be extremely hard at times.
-We often hear, “Put your oxygen mask on.”
+The taking-in of stressful calls as well as managing other stressors from the job like promotional processes or politics at work can build quickly.
+Also, add in your personal responsibilities and relationships which can be extremely hard at times.
+We often hear, “Put your oxygen mask on first.”
 Easier said than done for a first responder.
-In early academies, mental health care is not pushed and while things are slowly changing, we have a lot of work to do when it comes to wellness care.
+In academies and early-on in the career, mental health care is not typically encouraged because it can be seen as “weak” and while things are slowly changing, we have a lot of work to do when it comes to wellness care.
+It does matter.
 Do responders and their family members really know what to expect when they enter into this lifestyle?
+Most do not.

 A police officer once said to me, “If you start this job as a rookie and you’re not super excited to do a foot chase, then you probably are in the wrong field.”
-This is true.
-Starting out the job is exciting because you’re fresh out of academy and ready to put your skills to the test.
-You’re naive to the amount your brain is taking-in and the effect it will have one day when life hits and the trash spills over.
+Starting out in the job is exciting because you’re fresh and ready to put your skills to the test.
+You’re also naive to the amount your brain is taking-in and the effect it will have one day when life hits and the trash spills over.
 Your loved ones are also excited for you and want to be supportive, but overtime, the long shifts and callouts get old.
-The irregular sleep schedules and stress start to create tension in relationships and you can find yourself feeling misunderstood.
+Add children to the mix and responsibilities and stress also increase.
+The irregular sleep schedules can create tension in relationships and you might find yourself feeling misunderstood.
 It’s not what you thought it would be, a little less fun, and ultimately, it can be hard to acknowledge you may need help and not know where to go.
 Why?
 Because you’re the helper - you “shouldn’t appear weak”.
-You should be able to fix this without help…
+You should be able to fix this without help, right?
+Suck it up and press-on.
+(This is a lie by the way).

 In some ways, it can even feel foreign to help yourself as a first responder.
 It can even feel wrong.
 This is completely false.
-You’re human too and we were never created to do life alone.
+You’re human too and we were never created to do life alone or have it all together.
 Yes, asking for help can feel very vulnerable (not weak).
 It can feel painful and cause emotions to surface.
 But this is a good thing.
-Pain is inevitable, the struggle is manageable.
-Understanding that putting your oxygen mask on first means acknowledging your whole self, not just the part that feels safest.
+Pain is inevitable, but the struggle is very manageable.
+Understanding that putting your oxygen mask on first means acknowledging your whole self and what you need.
 Your emotions are directly connected to your body, mind, and spirit.
 When we allow them to work together and support each other, you can show up authentically and stronger than ever before.

 Where do I start?

-Consider asking yourself what you need.
-Maybe it’s more consistent sleep, better nutrition, a new exercise routine, or a break from work.
+Next, acknowledge what you might need?
+Maybe it’s more consistent sleep, better nutrition, a new exercise routine, or a break from work to rest and turn your mind off.
 Consider going for a hike with your spouse or choosing hydration powder over the beer or a board game with the kids rather than scrolling your phone.
 As a therapist, I highly recommend starting to talk to someone in your life that feels safe like a peer support member, a chaplain, or a counselor or close friend.
 Share what is going on in your life and with someone who cares and won’t judge you, but encourage you.
+A true friend or trusted person is someone who listens well and waits to speak.
+They also check-in and ask how they can help or pray for you.